Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 • Total Timeline: 10-11 years (4-year Bachelor's + 4-year Dental School + 2-3 year Orthodontic Residency).

-• Key Training: Dental school plus intensive, specialized residency focused solely on diagnosis, prevention, and correction of malpositioned teeth/jaws (braces, aligners, appliances).
+• Key Training: Dental school plus intensive, specialized residency focused on diagnosis, prevention, and correction of malpositioned teeth/jaws (braces, aligners, appliances).

 • Total Debt Load (2026): Dental school debt plus often lower or no pay during residency.
-Total can easily exceed $400,000 - $600,000.
+Total may exceed $400,000 - $600,000.

 • Licensing: Dental license + specialty board certification in orthodontics.